Rick Ankiel: 2000 postseason

-Control issues (2001-2005)
+Control issues (2001–2004)

 Ankiel returned to the majors in 2001 but again had issues controlling his pitches, walking 25 batters and throwing five wild pitches in 24 innings, and was sent down to Triple-A. His problems in the minors became dramatic.
 In 4 1/3 innings, Ankiel walked 17 batters and threw 12 wild pitches, accumulating a 20.77 ERA.
-He was demoted all the way down to the Rookie League Johnson City Cardinals, where he was successful as both a starting pitcher and a part-time designated hitter (sporting a .638 slugging percentage with 10 home runs and 35 RBIs in 105 at-bats).
+He was demoted all the way down to the Rookie League Johnson City Cardinals, where he was successful as both a starting pitcher, with a 1.33 ERA in 14 starts, and a designated hitter, sporting a .638 slugging percentage with 10 home runs and 35 RBIs in 118 plate appearances.
 He was voted Rookie Level Player of the Year, Appalachian League All-Star left-handed pitcher, Rookie League All-Star starting pitcher, Appalachian League Pitcher of the Year, and Appalachian League All-Star designated hitter.

 In 2002, Ankiel sat out the season due to a left elbow sprain, and was not cleared to throw until December.
 He returned to the minors in 2003, posting a 6.29 ERA in 10 starts before undergoing season-ending ulnar collateral ligament reconstruction (Tommy John surgery) for his left elbow in July.
 In 54 1/3 innings, he walked 49 batters and threw 10 wild pitches.

 Ankiel returned to the majors in September 2004, posting a 5.40 ERA in five relief appearances.
 Ankiel's control problems appeared to be gone, as he walked just one while striking out nine in ten innings.
 In the minors, he walked only two batters in 23 2/3 innings, while striking out 23.
+He pitched in the winter Puerto Rican Professional Baseball League, where he felt a "twinge" in his pitching elbow.

+Switch to the outfield and knee injury (2005–2006)

-However, on March 9, 2005, after a successful winter pitching in the Puerto Rican Professional Baseball League, Ankiel announced that he was switching to the outfield, after a spring training game in which he threw only three strikes out of 20 pitches.
-He slugged .514 in Single-A, and .515 in Double-A, with 5 outfield assists in 55 games.
+On March 9, 2005, Ankiel announced that he was switching to the outfield, after a spring training scrimmage in which he threw only three strikes out of 23 pitches.
+In the minors in 2005, he continued to be a powerful batter, slugging over .500 in both Single-A and Double-A, with a combined 21 home runs in 55 games.
+He had a strong arm in the outfield as well, with nine outfield assists.

-2006 season

 In 2006, Ankiel was invited to spring training by the Cardinals as an outfielder, with a slim chance to make the team as a reserve player.
-His fielding impressed scouts and managers, and he had shown flashes of power hitting in the minor leagues.
-However, he injured his left knee before the season started, and had season-ending surgery on May 26.
+His fielding impressed scouts and managers, and he had shown flashes of power hitting in the minors.
+However, he injured his left knee in February and had season-ending surgery on May 26.